Designing virtual simulations for pharmacy education

 Due to high demand and interest from students who completed the eLearning modules, the event was held again in March 2025.

-They have been used in STEM Fellowship programs, UofT undergraduate pharmacy courses, within the PharmPath program, and also by the Ontario College of Pharmacists in one of their online training programs.
+As of May 2025, the modules have been used in STEM Fellowship programs, UofT's undergraduate courses, within the PharmPath program, and by the Ontario College of Pharmacists in their online training programs.

 Explore my other work